-Criteria to Earn Points Total Possible Points Earned Activity Need/Justification: 20 Pts awarded if activity is demonstrated as a high need and an Annual Action Plan and Con Plan priority item, 10 Pts if a high need but not Con Plan priority, 5 Pts if general community need, 0 Pts if no relevant comm. need 20 Cost Reasonableness & Effectiveness: Up to 15 Pts awarded for cost-reasonable activities which have a low cost incurred per unit served and achieve effective results with sparse funding.
-Applicants show consistent or increasing outcomes as appropriate for the population served and the type of services provided.
+Criteria to Earn Points Points Earned Activity Need/Justification: 20 Pts awarded if activity is demonstrated as directly furthering an Annual Action Plan public service project, with fewer points possible for a less direct connection.
+Sliding scale, 0-20 Pts. possible Larneu Racial Equity: Up to 15 Pts awarded for activities that directly addresses racial equity disparities.
 Sliding scale, 0-15 Pts possible.
-15 Activity Management & Implementation: Up to 15 Pts awarded for demonstrated ability to effectively manage and implement activity within parameters of the agreement.
+Activity Management & Implementation: Up to 15 Pts awarded for demonstrated ability to effectively manage and implement activity within parameters of the agreement.
 Sliding scale, 0-15 Pts possible.
-15 Experience & Past Performance: Awarded for those with experience and prior positive monitoring.
-25 Pts for those with experience, qualified staff and prior excellent monitoring (or proof of such with another funding source), 15 Pts for those with experience, qualified staff and adequate monitoring (or proof of other), 10 Pts for experience, qualified staff and corrected monitoring issues (and now in compliance and good standing) and 0 Pts for no experience or existing monitoring /compliance issues 25 Collaboration: 10 Pts awarded for activities that are carried out through formal (documented through contracts/agreements) collaboration, 5 Pts for activities that have demonstrated collaboration but not under a formal contract with other agencies, 0 pts for no collaboration 10 Matching Contribution: Up to 10 Pts awarded based on ratio of matching funds to the grant funds requested: 10 Pts for 10:1 or more, 8 Pts for 5:1, 5 Pts for 1:1, 2 Pts for 3⁄4:1 and 0 points for a lower ratio 10 Application Completeness: 5 Pts earned for applications with all concise descriptions and backup information, professional writing and accurate math.
+Experience & Past Performance: Awarded for those with experience and prior positive monitoring.
+25 Pts for those with experience, qualified staff and prior excellent monitoring (or proof of such with another funding source), 15 Pts for those with experience, qualified staff and adequate monitoring (or proof of other), 10 Pts for experience, qualified staff and corrected monitoring issues (and now in compliance and good standing) and 0 Pts for no experience or existing monitoring /compliance issues Collaboration: 10 Pts awarded for activities that are carried out through formal (documented through contracts/agreements) collaboration, 5 Pts for activities that have demonstrated collaboration but not under a formal contract with other agencies, 0 pts for no collaboration 10 Matching Contribution: Up to 10 Pts awarded based on ratio of matching funds to the grant funds requested: 10 Pts for 10:1 or more, 8 Pts for 5:1, 5 Pts for 1:1, 2 Pts for 3:1 and 0 points for a lower ratio Application Completeness: 5 Pts earned for applications with all concise descriptions and backup information, professional writing and accurate math.
 1 points deducted for each piece of missing documentation or application error.
-5 Total Points Earned 100
+Total Points Earned 100